yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-extension.markdown

 # Overview

-The `ChangeExtension` provides extension methods of `ISpaceProxy` on top of the depanlinkChange APItengahlink./change-api.htmlbelakanglink that simplify the common use cases of the `Change` operation.
+The `ChangeExtension` provides extension methods of `ISpaceProxy` on top of the [Change API](./change-api.html) that simplify the common use cases of the `Change` operation.

 # Add and Get operation